deepcomm/deepcomm.github.io/_posts/2024-07-26-deeppolar.md

 ## Setup : Channel coding
 We consider the problem of reliably communicating a binary message over a noisy channel.
 The effect of noise can be mitigated by adding redundancy to the message.
 One simple method to achieve this is through repetition coding, where the same bit is sent multiple times; and we can reliably decode the bit through a majority vote.
 This process is known as channel coding, which involves an encoder that converts messages into higher-dimensional codewords, and a decoder that retrieves the original message from the noisy codewords, as depicted in the figure below.
-A $$n,k$$ code maps $$k$$ messages to a codeword of size $$n$$.
+An $$(n,k)$$ code maps $$k$$ messages to a codeword of size $$n$$.
 Over the years, numerous codes have been invented, including convolutional codes, turbo codes, LDPC codes, and more recently, polar codes.
 The impact of these codes has been tremendous; each of these codes have been part of global communication standards, and have powered the information age.
 At large blocklengths, these schemes operate close to information-theoretic limits.
 However, there is still room for improvement in the short-to-medium blocklength regime.
 The invention of codes has been sporadic, and primarily driven by human ingenuity.
 Recently, deep learning has achieved unparalleled success in a wide range of domains.
 We explore ways to automate the process of inventing codes using deep learning.

 <center><img src="https://deepcomm.github.io/images/commsystem.png" width="750"/></center>